Vityay/GenomePermute/README.md

 Expected output:
 === FINAL CONCLUSION: Enriched, p<0.001 ===

 Program also generates an output file with number of overlaps dicovered for every permutation.
-This file can be used for generation of boxplot or violin lot graphs that show value of non-permuted overlap value and distribution of permuted values.
+This file can be used for generation of boxplot or violin plots that show value of non-permuted overlap value and distribution of permuted values.